Clarence Johnson Begins as WCS Executive Director

-For 100 years, WCS has been serving individuals who are involved in, or at risk of becoming involved in, the criminal justice system, as well as other vulnerable and disenfranchised community members.
+For more than100 years, WCS has served individuals who are involved in, or at risk of becoming involved in, the criminal justice system, as well as other vulnerable and disenfranchised community members.

 "The chief work of the society is the care of prisoners who leave the penitentiaries and are placed in positions of self-support.
 It has developed several departments of work including housing, employment, education for the prevention of crime, and better laws for the regulation of handling crime and criminals.”
 Kansas: A Cyclopedia of State History, Vol II and The First Friend, Vol 26

 Those words described “The Society for the Friendless,” the original name of the agency now known as Wisconsin Community Services, Inc., when its work began in Wisconsin 100 years ago, and while its name has changed – three times in that 100 years – it still is a society for the friendless, the oldest and largest agency in the state that provides services – and options -- for persons involved, or at risk for involvement, in the criminal justice system.